-Demonstration of sound fundamentals of grip and stroke for four-mallet technique as described in Stevens:
+Demonstration of sound fundamentals of grip and stroke for two-mallet technique as described in Green: Instruction Course for Xylophone Memorization of major and minor scales and arpeggios, two octaves at mm.
+88 Two mallet studies selected from:

+Bona Rhythmical Articulation

+Goldenberg Modern School for Xylophone, Marimba, Vibraphone

+Hickman Music Speed-Reading

-Method of Movement for Marimba
+Demonstration of sound fundamentals of grip and stroke for four-mallet technique as described in Stevens: Method of Movement for Marimba

+Sight-reading and literature as appropriate

 Bass Drum, Cymbals, and Accessories:

-Demonstration of sound fundamentals of technique for bass drum, cymbals and accessories as described in:

-Cirone/Sinai The Logic of it All

-Denov The Art of Playing Payson Techniques of Playing Bass Drum, Cymbals, and Accessories Price . .

-. .
-Techniques and Exercises for Playing Triangle, Tambourine, and Castanets

-Charles Conga, Bongo, and Timbale Techniques Live and in the Studio
+Demonstration of sound fundamentals of technique for bass drum, cymbals and accessories as described in: Cirone/Sinai The Logic of it All Denov The Art of Playing Payson Techniques of Playing Bass Drum, Cymbals, and Accessories Price ... . .
+Techniques and Exercises for Playing Triangle, Tambourine, and Castanets Charles Conga, Bongo, and Timbale Techniques Live and in the Studio Sight-reading and literature as appropriate Percussion Level II Snare Drum:

-Snare Drum:

-Continued study of rudimental drumming as outlined above

-Cirone Portraits in Rhythm, Etudes 26-50

-Multiple percussion studies selected from:

-Goldenberg Studies in Solo Percussion

-Udow/Vvatts The Contemporary Percussionist

-Continued study of two and four mallet technique as outlined above

-Studies to be selected from:

-Hochrainer Etuden for Timpani

-McMillan Basic Timpani Technique

-Snare Drum/Multiple Percussion:

-Orchestral excerpt studies to include:

-Prokofiev . . .
-Lt.
-Kije Suite

-Rimsky-Korsakov Scheherazade

-RimskyKorsakov Cappriccio Espagnol

-Rossini La Gazza Ladra

-Schumann Symphony No. 3

-Orchestral excerpt studies to include:

-Dukas The Sorcerer's Apprentice

-Gershwin Porgy and Bess

-Kabalevsky Colas Breugnon

-Respighi The Pines of Rome

-Shostakovich Polka from The Golden Apple

-Timpani:

-Orchestral excerpt studies to include:

-Bartok Concerto for Orchestra

-Beethoven Symphonies

-Hindemith Symphonic Metamorphosis

-Stravinsky Ballets
+Continued study of rudimental drumming as outlined above Cirone Portraits in Rhythm, Etudes 26-50 Multiple percussion studies selected from: Goldenberg Studies in Solo Percussion Udow/Vvatts The Contemporary Percussionist Sight-reading and literature as appropriate Keyboard Percussion: Continued study of two and four mallet technique as outlined above Studies to be selected from: Hochrainer . . .
+Etuden for Timpani McMillan Basic Timpani Technique Sight-reading and literature as appropriate Percussion Level III Snare Drum/Multiple Percussion: Orchestral excerpt studies to include: Prokofiev Lt.
+Kije Suite Rimsky-Korsakov Scheherazade Rimsky-Korsakov Cappriccio Espagnol Rossini La Gazza Ladra Schumann Symphony No. 3 Sight-reading and literature as appropriate Keyboard Percussion: Orchestral excerpt studies to include: Dukas The Sorcerer's Apprentice Gershwin Porgy and Bess Kabalevsky Colas Breugnon Respighi The Pines of Rome Shostakovich Polka from The Golden Apple Sight-reading and literature as appropriate Timpani:

-Studies to be selected from:

-Firth The Solo Timpanist

-Lepak 32 Solos for Timpani

-Drum Set (Optional):

-Studies to be selected from:

-Chapin Advanced Techniques for the Modern Drummer

-Flink Drum-Set Reading

-Houghton Studio and Big Band Drumming

-Performance activities as appropriate

-Snare Drum/Multiple Percussion:

-Demonstration of acceptable technique and musician ship through performance of major snare drum and multiple percussion literature

-Extensive study of orchestral excerpts
+Orchestral excerpt studies to include: Bartok Concerto for Orchestra Beethoven Symphonies Hindemith Symphonic Metamorphosis Stravinsky Ballets Studies to be selected from: Firth The Solo Timpanist Lepak32 Solos for Timpani Sight-reading and literature as appropriate Drum Set (Optional): Studies to be selected from: Chapin Advanced Techniques for the Modern Drummer Flink Drum-Set Reading Houghton Studio and Big Band Drumming Performance activities as appropriate Percussion Level IV Snare Drum/Multiple Percussion: Demonstration of acceptable technique and musician ship through performance of major snare drum and multiple percussion literature Extensive study of orchestral excerpts Keyboard Percussion:

-Demonstration of acceptable technique and musicianship through performance of major keyboard percussion literature

-Extensive study of orchestral excerpts

-Vibraphone studies (optional) to be selected from:

-Friedman Vibraphone technique

-Samuels A Musical Approach to Four-Mallet Technique for Vibraphone, Vol. I and II
+Demonstration of acceptable technique and musicianship through performance of major keyboard percussion literature Extensive study of orchestral excerpts Vibraphone studies (optional) to be selected from: Friedman Vibraphone technique Samuels A Musical Approach to Four-Mallet Technique for Vibraphone, Vol. I and II Timpani:

-Timpani:

-Demonstration of acceptable technique and musician ship through performance of major timpani literature Extensive study of orchestral excerpts

-Drum Set (Optional):

-Continued studies as outlined above

-Performance activities as appropriate

-Snare Drum/Multiple Percussion:
+Demonstration of acceptable technique and musician ship through performance of major timpani literature Extensive study of orchestral excerpts Drum Set (Optional): Continued studies as outlined above Performance activities as appropriate Percussion Level V Snare Drum/Multiple Percussion:

-Cirone Portraits in Rhythm

-Firth Advanced Etudes

-Delecluse Douze Etudes

-Literature to include major repertoire for snare drum, multiple/chamber percussion, and accessory instruments

-Extensive study of orchestral excerpts for snare drum, multiple percussion, and accessory instruments to include:

-Abel Twentieth Century Orchestra Studies for Percussion

-Goldenberg Modern School for Snare Drum

-Payson The Snare Drum in the Concert Hall
+Cirone Portraits in Rhythm Firth Advanced Etudes Delecluse Douze Etudes Literature to include major repertoire for snare drum, multiple/chamber percussion, and accessory instruments Extensive study of orchestral excerpts for snare drum, multiple percussion, and accessory instruments to include: Abel Twentieth Century Orchestra Studies for Percussion Goldenberg Modern School for Snare Drum Payson . . .
+The Snare Drum in the Concert Hall Keyboard Percussion:

-Goldenberg Modern School for Xylophone, Marimba and Vibraphone, 39 Etudes

-Literature to include any approved Bach piece, a concerto, and major works displaying mastery of two-and four-mallet techniques

-Extensive study of orchestral excerpts to include:
+Goldenberg Modern School for Xylophone, Marimba and Vibraphone, 39 Etudes Literature to include any approved Bach piece, a concerto, and major works displaying mastery of two-and four-mallet techniques Extensive study of orchestral excerpts to include:

-Goldenberg Modern School for Xylophone, Marimba and Vibraphone

-Abel . . .
-Twentieth Century Orchestra Studies for Percussion

-Vibraphone studies (optional) to be selected from:
+Goldenberg Modern School for Xylophone, Marimba and Vibraphone Abel Twentieth Century Orchestra Studies for Percussion Vibraphone studies (optional) to be selected from: